stefanZorcic/Hurricane_CNN/README.md

 # Hurricane_CNN
 Implementing a conventional neural networks in python to locate hurricanes

+DATASETS MUST BE DOWNLOADED BEFORE RUNNING THE PROGRAM

+Step #1: Download aws
+Step #2: aws s3 cp s3://impact-datashare/transverse_bands/ <path/to/save> --recursive --no-sign-request
+Step #3: Put the files in the same directory as conventional-neural-network.py Step #3: Put the files in the same directory as conventional-neural-network.py

 conventional-neural-network.py uses artifical intellegence and deep learning to determine location of hurricanes on the world map provided my NASA.

 Line 38 of the code has a variable "date" that is responsible for the date that the CNN will anaylses to find hurricanes, this date is editable but follow the format provided in the variable.